changminL/word2vec/README.md

 &nbsp;&nbsp;In this notebook, I'll lead you through using Numpy to implement the word2vec algorithm using the skip-gram architecture.
 By implementing this, you'll learn about embedding words for use in natural language processing.
 This will come in handy when dealing with things like machine translation.

 ## Readings (reference)
-&nbsp;&nbsp;Here are the resources I used to build this notebook.
+&nbsp;&nbsp;Here are the resources I used to build this material.
 I suggest reading these either beforehand or while your're working on this material.

 [1] Francois Chaubard, Michael Fang, Guillaume Genthial, Rohit Mundra, Richard Socher, Winter 2019, CS224n: Natural Language Processing with Deep Learning 1 Lecture Notes: Part I Word Vectors I: Introduction, SVD and Word2Vec
 [2] Lilian Weng, (2017) 'Learning Word Embedding', *Github*, 15 Oct.
 Available at:https://lilianweng.github.io/lil-log/2017/10/15/learning-word-embedding.html